Has the “how much should I spend on my wedding photography?” question arisen? If so, this post is for you!

 For the Louisville and Lexington areas in Kentucky, it seems most photographers in this area get grouped in the following starting price ranges:

 Again, these are general starting price ranges.
 You can spend $10k with many of the photographers that begin at the $4k range.
 And please remember, these categories of pricing are not fixed; sometimes you can truly get a “good deal” at a lower price range.
-However, in those instances you are paying for the risk.
+However, in those instances you are paying to forfeit the piece of mind and assume the risk.

 Mostly, a wedding photographer is worth whatever you’re willing to invest.
-If they have a solid reputation, you love their photos (from throughout the day!), their personality, and they make you feel comfortable, then book them whatever their price is (as long as it’s in budget).
+If they have a solid reputation, you love their photos (from throughout the day!), their personality, and they make you feel comfortable, then book them whatever their price is (as long as it’s in budget, right?).

 Regardless, what cannot be undervalued is a wedding photographer that helps preserve your wedding memories for your kids and Grand-kids.
 Any photographer you choose is likely going to be working incredibly hard and under lots of pressure, so love and cherish them dearly.
 They should do the same for you.